Janet Burchill: Career

 Burchill studied Visual Arts at the Sydney College of the Arts.
 During her time in Sydney, Burchill established the Super 8 Collective alongside Mark Titmarsh, Ross Gibson, Lindy Lee and Deirdre Beck, after the second Sydney Super 8 Film festival.
 In 1983 she completed her Bachelor of Arts with an interest in sculpture and film.
 For her honours exhibition she created the work, Aporia (1984), which spelt the word over a series of six canvases.
 Since this exhibition she has incorporated and explored monochromatic colour schemes that have influenced her continuing practice.

-Her early works from 1984-1987 use industrial material, screenprinting, airbrushing and video-scanning processes to explore the connection between language and images.
+Her early works from 1984 to 1987 use industrial material, screenprinting, airbrushing and video-scanning processes to explore the connection between language and images.
 In these works, words such as: MUTE, RETURN, APORIA, and EQUIVALENCE are enamelled on aluminium and canvas boards to highlight the limits of language and representation.

-In 1983, Burchill and McCamley’s working partnership began.
-McCamley studied film, semiotics and philosophy, which supplemented Burchill’s training in sculpture and film.
+In 1983, Burchill and McCamley's working partnership began.
+McCamley studied film, semiotics and philosophy, which supplemented Burchill's training in sculpture and film.
 They were both concerned with critiquing the histories of art, film, literature and culture, working through a feminist, psychoanalytic lens.
-In 1984, Burchill and McCamley created a Super 8 film titled Bath girls a critique of Andy Warhol’s Tub Girls (1967).
-The film was fifteen minutes in length, and was screened at The Fifth Sydney Super 8 Film Festival, and L’eight No 2 in Sydney.
+In 1984, Burchill and McCamley created a Super 8 film titled Bath girls a critique of Andy Warhol's Tub Girls (1967).
+The film was fifteen minutes in length, and was screened at The Fifth Sydney Super 8 Film Festival, and L'eight No 2 in Sydney.